stacks-network/stacks-core/README.md

 #### What this repo contains

 + code for running a node that participates in the KV store network
-    + opennamed
+    + blockstored
-+ code for issuing commands to openname nodes like name lookups and name registrations
++ code for issuing commands to blockstored like name lookups and name registrations
-    + openname-cli
+    + blockstore-cli
-    + openname python lib
+    + blockstore python lib

 ## Installation
 <a name="installation"/>

-> pip install openname
+> pip install blockstore

-#### Debian

-Install libzmq-dev

-> sudo apt-get install libzmq-dev

 ## Design
 <a name="design"/>